sgsen/sgsen.github.io/_posts/2018-01-14-ChaosMonkeys.md

 I'll skip the more mundanely familiar pieces where a manager steals your work and puts his name on it when presenting to the big boss.
 Or the usual internal fight for resources.

-Another of my favorite sections in the book describes what happens when AGM takes two engineers from the small tech company Adchemy to his startup.
+Another of my favorite sections in the book describes what happens when Martinez takes two engineers from the small tech company Adchemy to his startup.
 The senior engineer has been there for a long time and expecting humanity in the parting.
 It recalled my recent departure from the tech startup.

 > On the last hour of the last day, McEachen, saint that he was, went to Murthy’s office to say good-bye.
 He had invested over four years of his life in the company, watching it grow from a small shared space to the expansive floor of a high-end office tower.
 I waited impatiently by the emergency exit staircase, to avoid running into any other employees.